codeporting-translator/Docs/en/native/cs2cpp/developer-guide/what-converts-to-what/do-while-statements.md

 weight: "1"
 ---

-This example demonstrates how while statement is ported to C++.
+This example demonstrates how do-while statement is ported to C++.

 Additional command-line options passed to CsToCppPorter: none.